JeshChoi/ZotHabit/README.md

 ## 🎯 **Key Features**
 - **Habit Tracking**: Create, customize, and track your daily habits with ease.
-- **Community Accountability**: Join or create habit groups to stay motivated and accountable with friends and peers.
+- **Community Accountability**: Stay motivated and accountable with friends and peers.
 - **Progress Insights**: View detailed stats to analyze your progress and adjust your habits.
 - **UCI Spirit**: Celebrate your achievements with Zot-themed badges and milestones! 🐜💙